scala - Can this be simplified? -

 if test using existential type in repl, compiler seems agree me:

-scala> implicitly[traversable[x] <:< traversablelike[x,traversable[x]] forsome { type x }] res8: <:<[traversable[x],scala.collection.traversablelike[x,traversable[x]]] forsome { type x } = <function1>
+scala> implicitly[traversable[x] <:< traversablelike[x,traversable[x]] forsome { type x }] res8: <:<[traversable[x],scala.collection.traversablelike[x,traversable[x]]] forsome { type x } = <function1> is there therefore way away boilerplate?

 i'm scala noob, please don't shoot me down if doesn't help.